Tuesday March 29, 2022

 For those still on the fence about vape pens, the question may arise each time you walk into the dispensary: Flower or vape?
 The past or the future?
 The familiar or the new?
 The answer’s easy, get both!

-While nothing will ever completely replace flower for the true cannasseur, a vape pen is a great addition for anyone looking to add something new to their repertoire.
-With the abundance of brands and cartridges available in nearly all dispensaries there has never been a better time to try them out.
+While nothing will ever completely replace flower for the true cannasseur, a THC vape oil pen is a great addition for anyone looking to add something new to their repertoire.
+With the abundance of brands and weed cartridges available in nearly all dispensaries there has never been a better time to try them out.

-Pros of Vape Pens
+Pros of Weed Cartridges

 As adept as we all became at “ninja smoking” in our teens, we never mastered full invisibility.
 While palming your glass piece and sparking up into your cupped hands may have seemed stealthy at the time, the flame of the lighter and the plume of smoke were easy to see if not smell afterwards.